 I know that today many people want to invest in property for their future but affordability is a real issue.
 In particular I know that many of my friends and family who have not already invested in property are wondering how they are going to enter the market.

-From personal experience I know that setting up a property syndicate can allow people to sustainably invest in something for the future while allowing them to still enjoy their lifestyle by not sucking up all their income.
+From personal experience I know that joining a joint venture can allow you to sustainably invest in something for the future while allowing you to still enjoy your lifestyle by not over-extending yourself.

-If you would like to find out more about my experiences with investment syndicates and joint venture developments please don’t hesitate to contact me.
+If you would like to find out more about what we do and why we do it, please don’t hesitate to contact me.
 I’m more than happy to help if I can.